brielov/react-app/README.md

 # react-app

 This is my own `create-react-app`.
-The reason I made this repo is because `create-react-app` has missing features that I need.
+The reason I made this repo is because `create-react-app` has missing features I need.

 ### Features